TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Contributors agreement ›

-Details of the agreement you need to send to us before you begin contributing to Ubuntu.
+Details of the agreement you need to send to us before you begin contributing to projects at Canonical.

+Bootstack terms ›

+A legal description of the services included in Bootstack.

+Short terms ›

+This agreement sets out Canonical’s standard service terms for both Ubuntu Advantage and Bootstack customers.